 Chapter 5 describes how to use goal setting and feedback.

-of reinforcements, motivational props, and the physical setting.
+reinforcements, motivational props, and physical setting.

 Fitness Motivation: Preventing Participant Dropout is

 highly recommended for fitness practitioners or anyone involved

 with client motivation and adherence.
 A major strength of this

 book includes its practical approach in explaining the authors'

 concepts.
 Often concepts or points were followed by a case study